Free PDF Books

 "The ideal never comes.
 Today is ideal for him who makes it so."

 January 15, 1866 - March 30, 1954.
 At the tender age of 18, Dresser, along with his parents, began to practice mental healing.
-A little over a decade later, in 1895, his first full-length book, The Power of Silence (click for ePub), was published.
+A little over a decade later, in 1895, his first full-length book, The Power of Silence, was published.

 Charles Fillmore